 "Incendio," he whispered, and watched the cloak flare up between his fingertips.
 One by one, he burned the items until there was nothing left but a pile of ashes on the floor.
 Picking up some of the dust, he rubbed it between his fingertips before letting it fall back to the ground.

 "I don't want to feel this way," he said aloud, his voice echoing off the walls, "because it hurts too much, Weasley.
-I can't be weak.
-I can't live my life missing you."
+I can't be weak."
 He picked up his wand and uttered a cleaning spell, making the ashes disappear.
 He'd hoped that with the physical aspects of Ron gone, this dull ache in his chest would go away, but it was still there.

 Living without him was going to be a difficult feat.